ArtjomF/elektrikell/README.md

 # Getting Started with Create React App
+Elektrikell
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Elektrikell is a one-page application for monitoring of electicity prices on the Nord Pool market in real time for four countries (Finland, Estonia, Latvia, Lithuania)

+This is an interactive application that allows the user to see prices and choose a interval during the day from one untill 8 hours, lowest or highest prices depence yor preferences.
 ## Available Scripts
+React

+React - bootstrap

+Redux

+React router

+Sass

+Css

+HTML

 In the project directory, you can run: